MarmotCluster/MarmotCluster/README.md

-### Have a lot of dreams and wanna grow with showable projects. 😁
+### Have a lot of dreams and i wanna grow with showable projects. 😁

 ## Main dishes:
 Programming Languages: <br>